DTJF/fbdoc/src/doc/Tables.md

 C parser (fbc-0.90 has more than 400 keyword, in C it's less than 50).

 A type specification may have more than one word, the C parsers expect just a single word.
-That's why fb-doc packs all FB information in a single word type name, so that the C tool can handle this fantasy type and build the documentation output.
+That's why \Proj packs all FB information in a single word type name, so that the C tool can handle this fantasy type and build the documentation output.